 Daring Greatly proceeds by discussing the main -wrong- myths about vulnerability that are often held in our society:

 Brene asked a room of people if they struggle to be vulnerable because they think of it as a weakness.

 Then she asked how many thought it was brave of people to go in front of the audience and be vulnerable.
 Again most raised their hands.

 The point Brene makes is that we love and admire people being fully open, but we are afraid of doing the same.
-We are afraid of letting people see us being vulnerable.
+We are afraid of letting people see us as being vulnerable.

-The author says being all in and stepping into the arena is not weakness, but is courage beyond measure.
+The author says being all in and stepping into the arena is not weakness, but courage beyond measure.